When tensions undermine our mental and physical health, it is terrible for us.

 What is stress?

-What is good stress and bad stress?
+What are good stress and bad stress?

 Types of Stress